ashleefv/covid19fibrosis/README.md

 * covid19fibrosis/Analysis/ folder contains files used to extract data and perform analysis

 ### Scripts for analysis
-* Single_run.py This file run, extract data, and plot for a single run.
+* Single_run.py This file run, extract data, and plot for a single simulation.

 * create_replications.py This file runs replications of the model.